 For vinyl, the system was driven by a Miniconic cartridge on a SME headshell on a custom-built low-mass, low friction gimbal suspension tonearm whose extra length was intended to help reduce tracking trajectory errors, mounted on a Garrard 301 set on concrete.

 A B&O 2000 open-reel tape deck then fed a Trio 4002 which drove the speakers.
 These had, for the time, very flexible preamps allowing the use of multiple record and tape decks.
-The PA, despite it's many limitations especially in terms of component ratings typical of the day, 'delivered' for a large number of users.
+The PA, despite its' many limitations especially in terms of component ratings typical of the day, 'delivered' for a large number of users.
+Note that the output electrolytic is included in the feedback.
 The Kenwood is a close match.

 Thermistors mounted on the heatsinks were paralleled with the bias adjust pot.
 Contacts a - a' are in series with a 10k R and switch in tandem with the mains on-off.
 Considering the relative fragility of the output stages, protection ensures survival.
 The long wiring runs to these could only add to the colourations.
 The view below shows how not to layout an output stage.